 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Introduction: For women 40 to 49, mammography screening saves lives, but the benefits are less than for older women.
+Introduction: For women 40-49, mammography screening saves lives, but the benefits are less than for older women.

 An American College of Physicians review of 117 studies found that while mammography reduced breast cancer mortality in women 40-49, the risk of false positive results was high .